Constraining cosmic reionization by combining the kinetic Sunyaev-Zel'dovich and the 21 cm power spectra: Introduction

 The epoch of reionization (EoR) is a large-scale phase transition during which the Universe transitioned from a cold and neutral to a hot and ionised state \citep[for a review, see, e.g.,][]{Wise2019}.
 During the EoR, the first stars and galaxies formed in the densest regions of the Universe due to the accretion of baryonic matter onto dark matter (DM) haloes.
 The radiation produced by these young stars and galaxies ionised the neutral hydrogen in the intergalactic medium (IGM), forming \HII `bubbles' which progressively grew and overlapped as new ionising sources formed.
 Because of this, the properties of cosmic reionization contain information on both cosmology and astrophysics.

 A powerful probe of the EoR comes from the measurement of the Thomson scattering optical depth $\tau$ from the Cosmic Microwave Background (CMB).
-As CMB photons emitted during recombination travel through the intergalactic medium, they scatter off the free electrons produced by reionization, resulting in a boost of the CMB polarisation and a suppression of temperature anisotropies on large scales.
+As CMB photons emitted during the recombination epoch travel through the intergalactic medium, they scatter off the free electrons produced during reionization.
+The Thomson scattering generates a polarization signal on scales larger than the horizon scale during reionization while it suppresses the temperature anisotropies on angular scales lower than the horizon size during reionization.
 Assuming an instantaneous reionization history, measurements of $\tau =0.051 \pm 0.006$ by the \citet{PlanckCollaborationAghanim_2020} indicate that the midpoint of EoR lies around a redshift of $z_{\mathrm{re}} \sim 8$.
 On the other hand, observations of the fluctuations of the Lyman-$\alpha$ optical depth caused by the Gunn-Peterson effect in high-$z$ quasar spectra \citep{Bosman2022} and the inferred low mean free path of ionising photons \citep[$\lambda_{\mathrm{MFP}}$,][]{2023Gaikwad} hint that reionization may extend past redshift six and complete by $z_{\mathrm{end}} \sim 5.2$.